Cell Phones and Cancer Risk

 Participants in COSMOS will complete a questionnaire about their health, lifestyle, and current and past cell phone use.
 This information will be supplemented with information from health records and cell phone records.

 The challenge of this ambitious study is to continue following the participants for a range of health effects over many decades.
-Researchers will need to determine whether participants who leave are somehow different from those who remain throughout the follow-up period.
+Researchers will need to determine whether participants who leave the study are somehow different from those who remain throughout the follow-up period.

-Although recall bias is minimized in studies that link participants to their cell phone records, such studies face other problems.
+Although recall bias is minimized in studies such as COSMOS that link participants to their cell phone records, such studies face other problems.
 For example, it is impossible to know who is using the listed cell phone or whether that individual also places calls using other cell phones.
 To a lesser extent, it is not clear whether multiple users of a single phone will be represented on a single phone company account.

 Do children have a higher risk of developing cancer due to cell phone use than adults?